paulocoutinhox/goci/README.md

 resourcesDir = YOUR-GOPATH-DIRECTORY + /src/github.com/prsolucoes/goci
 ```

+* You dont need "resourcesDir", because you can use in-memory resources loading.
+GoCI will use all assets from memory and not from disk.
+Use config "ueInMemoryResources" = "1".
+You can check sample config file.

 # Sample files

 I have created a sample project file, a sample config file and a sample javascript file.
 Check it on **extras/sample** directory.